slerman12/Help-me/7-Ongoing.md

 Furthermore, support was withdrawn long before Michael sent this email.

-Unlike here, the [disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) continues without the suppositions described here about everything they claim being true.
+Unlike here, the main [disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) from which this context is from continues without the suppositions described here about everything they claim being true.
+Let's now go the harder route and see what we come up with.

 ### Begin second disproof: